Can I get health care in my home if I want or need it?

 RiverWoods Manchester residents receive 30 free days a year of short-term care in our Health Center.
 When a RiverWoods Manchester resident is recovering from an illness or surgery, personalized Assisted Living care is provided by caring staff members in a familiar environment.

-Assisted Living, Nursing Care, and Memory Care are available to residents of RiverWoods Manchester at a significantly discounted rate.
+Assisted Living, Nursing Care, and Memory Support are available to residents of RiverWoods Manchester at a price well below the market rate.
 There is no need for a second move or transition when your or you or your parents’ health care needs have changed.

 If long-term assistance with the activities of daily living is required, residents who transition to Assisted Living pay a significantly reduced rate for the additional services, well below what would be considered the standard market rate.